iamkirankumaryadav/Library/Data Science/Regularization.md

 ### 5. Ensembling
 - Combining Predictions from Multiple Seperate Models.

-A.Bagging (Reduce Chance of Overfitting)
+A. Bagging (Reduce Chance of Overfitting)

 - Trains Large Number of Strong Learners in Parallel
 - Select Majority | Mode

-B.Boosting (Improve Flexibity of Simple Models)
+B. Boosting (Improve Flexibity of Simple Models)

 - Trains Large Number of Weak Learners in Series | Sequence
 - Each One in Series Focuses on Learning from the Mistakes of Earlier.